0fajarpurnama0/0fajarpurnama0.github.io/_posts/2019-01-10-highschooldxd-mortal-veritas-ren-dark-seeker.md

 He cried until his throat was hoarse, until the moon was high.
 He had nothing left but the pain, and a terrifying, cold resolve hardening in the shattered fragments of his heart.

-Here is the revised version, maintaining the heavy, sorrowful tone of the previous scene.
-The discovery of the power isn't a "cool upgrade"; it is a desperate adaptation born from a broken heart.

 ***

 ## 4. The Discovery of the "Void Shift"